roiceee/phrase-api-server/README.md

 # phrase-api-server

-## Simple API made with Spring Boot that supplies jokes or quotes to your frontend!
+## Simple API made with Spring Boot that supplies text-related data to your frontend application.